• Skip to main content

 For people with IBS, one or more of these classes worsen symptoms like gas and bloating.

-What Foods Are High in FODMAPS?
+What Foods Are High in FODMAPs?

-Examples of high-FODMAPs foods are:
+Examples of high-FODMAP foods are:

 • watermelon